 The Branson Landing shopping and restaurant district is adorned in holiday lights and decorations for the annual “Winter Wonderlanding” celebration.
 Iconic silver reindeer sculptures welcome guests at the entrance and a (NEW for 2020) must-see 63-foot animated LED Christmas tree (with shows every 20 minutes from 5:30 to 10:50pm nightly) serves as the central attraction in Town Square.
-Don’t miss the free “Most Wonderful Time of Year” parade on Nov.
-14 and visit with Santa under the tree from Nov.
-14 through Dec.
-24.
+Don’t miss a visit with Santa under the tree!

 LOCATION: 100 Branson Landing Blvd, Branson, MO 65616